lvgl/lvgl/docs/overview/style.rst

 Styles added later have precedence over ones set earlier.
 So in the gray/red button example above, the normal button style should be added first and the red style second.
 However, the precedence of the states are still taken into account.
-So let’s examine the following case:
+So let's examine the following case:

 - the basic button style defines dark-gray color for the default state and light-gray color for the pressed state
 - the red button style defines the background color as red only in the default state

-In this case, when the button is released (it’s in default state) it will be red because a perfect match is found in the most recently added style (red).
+In this case, when the button is released (it's in default state) it will be red because a perfect match is found in the most recently added style (red).
 When the button is pressed the light-gray color is a better match because it describes the current state perfectly, so the button